aiven/aiven-docs/docs/marketplace-setup.md

 - The URL to log into your GCP subscription is [console.gcp.aiven.io](https://console.gcp.aiven.io).
   Do not confuse it with Aiven Console URL: [console.aiven.io](https://console.aiven.io).

-- If you have an existing Aiven account, create a Aiven GCP account using the Aiven GCP console.
+- If you have an existing Aiven account, create an Aiven GCP account using the Aiven GCP console.
 When coming back to Aiven in the future, use [https://console.gcp.aiven.io](https://console.gcp.aiven.io) to log in.